-(\$ in millions, unless otherwise stated) 2022 2021
+(\$ in millions, unless otherwise stated) 2023 2022

-Shares repurchased 8,330,021 20,628,901
+Shares repurchased 5,460,135 8,330,021

-Cost of shares repurchased 1,429 4,015
+Cost of shares repurchased 1,049 1,429

-Average price per share \$171.59 \$194.63
+Average price per share \$192.16 \$171.59

 Under Dutch corporate law and our articles of association, NXP may acquire its own shares if the general meeting of shareholders has granted the board of directors the authority to effect such acquisitions.
 It is our standard practice to request our annual general meeting of shareholders (the "AGM") every year to renew this authorization for a period of 18 months from the AGM.
-For repurchases of shares in 2021 and 2022, the board of directors made use of the authorizations renewed by the AGM on June 17, 2019, May 27, 2020, May 26, 2021 and June 1, 2022, respectively.
+For repurchases of shares in 2022 and 2023, the board of directors made use of the authorizations renewed by the AGM on May 26, 2021, June 1, 2022 and May 24, 2023, respectively.
 Our board of directors has approved the purchase of shares from participants in NXP's equity programs to satisfy participants' tax withholding obligations ("trade for tax") and this authorization will remain in effect until terminated by the board of directors.
-In November 2019, the board of directors approved the repurchase of shares up to a maximum of \$2 billion (the "2019 Share Repurchase Program").
 In March 2021, the board of directors approved the additional repurchase of shares up to a maximum of \$2 billion (the "2021 Share Repurchase Program"), and in August 2021, the board of directors increased the 2021 Share Repurchase Program authorization by \$2 billion, for a total of \$4 billion approved for the repurchase of shares under the 2021 Share Repurchase Program.
 In January 2022, the board of directors approved the additional repurchase of shares up to a maximum of \$2 billion (the "2022 Share Repurchase Program").
-During the fiscal year-ended December 31, 2021, NXP repurchased 20.6 million shares for a total of approximately \$4 billion under the trade for tax and 2019 and 2021 Share Repurchase Programs, and during the fiscal year-ended December 31, 2022, NXP repurchased 8.3 million shares, for a total of approximately \$1.4 billion under the trade for tax and 2021 Share Repurchase Program.
+During the fiscal year-ended December 31, 2022, NXP repurchased 8.3 million shares, for a total of approximately \$1.4 billion under the trade for tax and 2021 Share Repurchase Program and during the fiscal year-ended December 31, 2023, NXP repurchased 5.5 million shares, for a total of approximately \$1 billion under the trade for tax 2021 and 2022 Share Repurchase Program.
 Under Dutch tax law, the repurchase of a company's shares by an entity domiciled in the Netherlands results in a taxable event (unless exemptions apply).
 The tax on the repurchased shares is attributed to the shareholders, with NXP making the payment on the shareholders' behalf.
 As such, the tax on the repurchased shares is accounted for within shareholders' equity.

 Subject to Dutch corporate law and our articles of association, the board of directors of NXP may cancel shares acquired if authorized by the general meeting of shareholders.
 As with repurchases of our shares, it is our standard practice to request our annual general meeting of shareholders (the "AGM") every year to renew this authorization for a period of 18 months from the AGM.
-For cancellations of shares in 2020 and 2021, the board of directors made use of the authorizations renewed on May 27, 2020 and May 26, 2021, respectively.
+The board of directors did not make use of the authorization during the fiscal year-ended December 31, 2023.